+(1) Impact of politically connected businesses on the accuracy of analysts' disclosures - Excluding government control.

-(1)Impact of Politically Connected Businesses on the Accuracy of Analysts' Disclosures -Excluding Government Control of Table 6 below is the result of the accuracy of the information disclosed by the analyst to the analyst with the political connection.
+Table 6 shows the result of the accuracy of the information disclosed by the analyst to the analyst with the political connection.
 It can be found that after deducting the government control, the coefficient of the political connection (POLITICAL) variable of the company is negative and does not reach a significant level, but it is marginally significant (Coefficient estimated value=-0.972, p=0.105), the possible reason is that the government also plays an important role in the information of companies and analysts, and the complete removal of information that would affect analysts' publicity, so that the original sample became insignificant.